SeleniumHQ/www.seleniumhq.org/src/main/rst/appendix_migrating_from_rc_to_webdriver.rst

 How to Migrate to Selenium WebDriver
 ------------------------------------

-A common question when adopting Selenium 2 is what's the correct thing to do when writing new tests in code.
+A common question when adopting Selenium 2 is what's the correct thing to do when adding new tests to an existing set of tests?
 Users who are new to the framework can begin by using the new WebDriver APIs for writing their tests.
 But what of users who already have suites of existing tests?
 This guide is designed to demonstrate how to migrate your existing tests to the new APIs, allowing all new tests to be written using the new features offered by WebDriver.

 The method presented here describes a piecemeal migration to the WebDriver APIs without needing to rework everything in one massive push.
-This means that the process may take a significant amount of time, and makes it easier for you to decide where to spend your effort.
+This means that you can allow more time for migrating your existing tests, which may make it easier for you to decide where to spend your effort.

 This guide is written using Java, because this has the best support for making the migration.
 As we provide better tools for other languages, this guide shall be expanded to include those languages.

 Why Migrate to WebDriver
 ------------------------

-Moving a suite of tests from one API requires an enormous amount of effort.
+Moving a suite of tests from one API to another API requires an enormous amount of effort.
 Why would you and your team consider making this move?
+Here are some reasons why you should consider migrating your Selenium Tests to use WebDriver.

 * Smaller, compact API.
 WebDriver's API is more Object Oriented than the original Selenium RC API.
 This can make it easier to work with.
 * Better emulation of user interactions.
 Where possible, WebDriver makes use of native events in order to interact with a web page.
 This more closely mimics the way that your users work with your site and apps.
 In addition, WebDriver offers the advanced user interactions APIs which allow you to model complex interactions with your site.